ksm/blog.mazur.me/_posts/2019-02-09-playground-driven-development-and-carthage.md

 ![Screenshot of Xcode Playgrounds working with Carthage after applying the fix](/assets/2019-02-09-playground-driven-development-and-carthage-002.png)

-I'm currently writing another blog post on how Playground Driven Development improves your development experience and codebase.
-Stay tuned.

 [^1]: The [master](https://github.com/ksm/Habits/tree/master) branch has a self-contained Xcode project with working PDD.
 The [carthage](https://github.com/ksm/Habits/tree/carthage) branch installs Carthage and shows the problem (you still have to run `carthage bootstrap`).
 The fix is on [carthage-fix](https://github.com/ksm/Habits/tree/carthage-fix).

 *[PDD]: Playground Driven Development